Saturday, October 19, 2024

 In general, people tend to take the easiest path to get what they want.
 No one wants to work harder than they have to, especially if they're in trouble.
 But what's easy for you isn't always what's easy for the character.
 Personality plays a big role in how someone responds to problems.
 The impulsive character will dive in and act without thinking, while the cautious one will wait, watch, and plan their next move.

-5. Pick three weakness or flaws this character possesses.
+5. Pick three weaknesses or flaws this character possesses.

 6. Pick three things this character would never do.